Tier 1 FAQs

 Our school doesn't have very many office discipline referrals.
 Should we still consider School-wide PBIS?

 Many schools use office discipline referral data alone to determine if things are going well in their community.
 As a matter of fact, a few schools actually see an increase in office discipline referral data because educators are consistently applying the consequences; which might not have been happening prior to School-wide PBIS.
 There are many factors to consider when beginning a new system change: the climate of the school, teacher turn-over rate, parent satisfaction, and student's perceived safety.
-Each school uses data to determine the point at which they begin secondary and tertiary levels of PBIS.
-Some schools need two or three years at the primary prevention level and some are ready to move quickly into secondary and tertiary levels of support training.
+Each school uses data to determine the point at which they begin Tier 2 and Tier 3 levels of PBIS.
+Some schools need two or three years at the Tier 1 support level and some are ready to move quickly into Tier 2 and Tier 3 levels of support training.

 Do we have to eliminate other initiatives if we begin with School-wide PBIS?